Bocking, Essex

-It forms an electoral division for Essex County Council elections, and gives its name to Bocking Blackwater, Bocking North and Bocking South wards of Braintree District Council.
+Bocking forms an electoral division for Essex County Council elections, and gives its name to Bocking Blackwater, Bocking North and Bocking South wards of Braintree District Council.

 History

 In 1290 on 16 September, Bocking was visited by the Archbishop of Canterbury, John of Peckham, who there ordained to the priesthood William of Louth, bishop-elect of Ely.

 In 1381, on 4 June, Bocking was the site of the first sit-down discussions between rebels leading to the full Peasants' Revolt, and the subsequent march towards London.

 The Deanery Church of St Mary, Bocking, is mainly 15th- and 16th-century flint and limestone, with 19th-century restoration, built on a more ancient church site.
 It is Grade I listed.
 St Peter's Parish Church was built in 1896-97 of yellow brick, in a design intended to be extended at a later date, and is still unfinished; its website describes it as "unusual in appearance from the outside".

 Bocking Windmill is a preserved 18th-century post mill and is Grade I listed.
 It is owned by Braintree District Council and run by the Friends of Bocking Windmill.

 In 1862 Kelly's Directory of Essex already stated that "Braintree and Bocking, although distinct parishes, form one continuous town, extending for a mile on the road between Chelmsford and Halstead, and the rivers Blackwater and Podsbrook, and having a united population in 1861 of 8,186."

+Bocking was an ancient parish.
+The parish was abolished in 1934, when most of its area (including the old village of Bocking) merging with the adjoining urban district of Braintree, with the new urban district being called Braintree and Bocking.
+Smaller parts of the old parish were transferred instead to the neighbouring parishes of Gosfield and Stisted.
+At the 1931 census (the last before the abolition of the civil parish), Bocking had a population of 4,274.
+Braintree and Bocking Urban District was abolished in 1974, becoming part of the wider Braintree District.
+No successor parish was created for the former urban district and so Bocking is directly administered by Braintree District Council.